-Analysis | Hydroxycholoroquine: The coronavirus treatment Trump allies can’t quit
+Analysis | Fox News and Trump are still pushing hydroxychloroquine.
+Here’s what the data actually shows.

-But also pretty high on that list — and rising — for a small but passionate number of people is something else they claim Donald Trump was right about all along: hydroxychloroquine as a coronavirus treatment.
+But also pretty high on that list — and rising — for a small but passionate number of people is something else they claim President Donald Trump was right about all along: hydroxychloroquine as a coronavirus treatment.

 “There was a study that came out that said that hydroxychloroquine actually helped people survive,” Fox News’s Steve Doocy said Monday morning.
 “And, of course, that was one of the things that Donald Trump came out and said, ‘I’ve heard good things about it.’
 Next thing you know, [Anthony S.] Fauci was standing right over, blows him up, and the left wing applauds.”